Has India's coronavirus vaccine diplomacy hit a hurdle? | DW | 22.03.2021

 The Serum Institute, which is the world's largest vaccine maker by volume, had agreed to produce 1.1 billion doses of the AstraZeneca vaccine — known in India as Covishied — for delivery.

-Recently, Brazil, Morocco and Saudi Arabia wrote to SII that they were awaiting more supplies after receiving the first tranche a while back.
+Recently, Brazil, Morocco and Saudi Arabia wrote to SII saying they were awaiting more supplies after receiving the first tranche a while back.

-Brazil said it had received just 4 million vaccines of the 20 million ordered, while Saudi Arabia received 3 million of its 20 million doses.
-And Morocco received just 7 million shots of the 20 million.
+Brazil said it had received just 4 million vaccines of the 20 million ordered, while Saudi Arabia received 3 million of its requested 20 million doses.
+And Morocco received just 7 million of its 20 million shots.

-In its replies to authorities of the three countries, SII reportedly said supplies could not be "guaranteed in foreseeable months" citing the fire accident at a company manufacturing unit earlier this year as the reason for the delay.
+In its replies to authorities of the three countries, SII reportedly said supplies could not be "guaranteed in foreseeable months," citing afire at a company manufacturing unit earlier this year as the reason for the delay.

 Nevertheless, speaking to DW in January, SII's CEO Adar Poonawalla stressed that the fire would "not affect production of the coronavirus vaccines."